Matveibos/rails_answers_and_guides/README.md

 <details>
 <summary>
-   <h2> List with the most useful free Ruby/Ruby on Rails books in English  </h3>
+   <h2> List with the awesome free Ruby/Ruby on Rails books in English  </h3>
 </summary>

 * [Ruby® on Rails Notes for Professionals book](https://books.goalkicker.com/RubyOnRailsBook/)